turbulenz/turbulenz_engine/docs/source/jslibrary_api/sharedrendercontext_api.rst

 The SharedRenderContext object provides a utility for handling the sharing of particle state textures, and mapping table textures between many particle systems.

-The context can be used to allocate new regions of the double-buffered renderable textures required by a `ParticleSystem` and a `ParticleView` which is z-sorted.
+The context can be used to allocate new regions of the double-buffered renderable textures required by a :ref:`ParticleSystem <particlesystem>` and a :ref:`ParticleView <particleview>` which is z-sorted.

 This object does not expose any way of releasing previously allocated regions, as the underlying allocation algorithm (`OnlineTexturePacker`) does not support this.
 The intention is that these shared textures are used where systems are either permanent, or short-lived and recycled.